lukso-network/website-support-center/docs/general/how-to/use-token-creator.md

 :::warning Zero Address

 Burning the tokens would send them to **zero address(0x....dead)**, meaning that they are irrecoverable once sent.
+This will also reduce the token total supply.

 :::